Private Health Insurance in Korea: What the Official Rules Prove

 For F-1-D, the certificate wording matters more than marketing copy.
 For everyone else, the practical question is whether the policy fills a real gap before NHIS, or only duplicates coverage you will soon have.

-What This Guide Does Not Seal
+What This Guide Does Not Cover

 The previous version of this guide included named nomad-insurance recommendations, affiliate links, commercial plan prices, SafetyWing coverage tables, direct-billing claims, domestic 실손보험 visa-eligibility claims, hospital reimbursement practice, and community-reported NHIS exemption thresholds.